BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

 In 2012, Valve released Counter-Strike : Global Offensive (CS:GO).
-This game was a major contributor for setting the scene of highly competitive multiplayer video games, eventually leading to the popularisation and creation of ESports.
+This game was a major contributor for setting the scene of highly competitive multiplayer video games, eventually leading to the popularization and creation of ESports.
 As you can see in the picture below, the graphics of video games reached very high levels around this time.